krutikabapat/Inverse_Cooking_recipe_Generation_from_food_images/README.md

 # Inverse Cooking recipe Generation from food images
-An auto encoder based system to predict the recipe of food from its images.
+An auto encoder-decoder with transformer based system to predict the recipe of food from its images.

 ## Reference Paper